riven314/TweakStory/README.md

 Tweak Story is an open-source project towards generating controllable Instagram captions, powered by PyTorch, Transformers and Streamlit.
 We apply attention-based condition LSTM network to generate engaging captions that can be tweaked by our users.
 With different attributes we offer, user can easily mix and match different combination of attributes for their own flavor.
 In current stage, we offer sentence length and emoji flag as available attributes.

 ## Demo
+You can find an online version of [Tweak Story here](http://tweakstory.stefanmesken.info/).

 <div align="center">
   <img alt="demo" src="assets/demo.gif" width="100%">
 </div>